 - Be able to critically discuss ethnographic literature on urbanization and big-city life in East Asia, including an ability to identify research methods, suppositions, and central arguments in a selection of the academic literature.

-BSc students: 500 pages obligatory literature
+BSc students and MSc students: 500 pages obligatory literature.

-Course literature will be uploaded to Absalon.
+Course literature will be available through Absalon.

 Written feedback and comments from teacher on ongoing essay writing on the basis of students submitting draft version to teacher towards the end of the course (scheduled activity).